 You’ve always dreamed of skiing down the slopes of historic (and expensive) ski resorts throughout Europe: the Swiss Alps, the Zakopane in Poland, the list goes on.
 But then you look at the price tag of a trip to just one of these ski destinations and…the dream quickly dies.
-But luckily there’s some new hotels com coupon codes that’ll cut the cost of one of these trips by 40%…including the lift ticket!
-Now we can start planning our ski trip.
+But luckily there’s some new Hotwire coupon codes over on Coupon Feed, that’ll cut the cost of one of these trips by 40%…including the lift ticket!
+Here’s the coupons we’re talking about: http://couponfeed.org/hotwire/ Now we can start planning our ski trip.
 But where to go?
 We’ve narrowed our list to these 6 (newly!) affordable ski resorts in Europe.

 6 Affordable Ski Resorts in Europe: